Iretha/data-structures-and-algorithms/docs/big-O-notation.md

 ### Rules when calculating:
 * Drop the constants: O(3N) -> O(N)
 * Drop non-dominant: O(N + N^2) -> O(N^2)
+We consider dominant the collections, which are known to have more elements that the others in the same algorithm

 ## Complexity Cheat Sheets:
 Source: [www.bigocheatsheet.com](https://www.bigocheatsheet.com/)